What is the average diamond size for an engagement ring?

 Yes, the average carat weight of an engagement ring diamond is 0.9ct!

 Well, I asked someone who should know it.
 I mean who should really know it.

 I asked: James Allen

 James Allen is the second largest online diamond vendor and in my opinion it currently is the best.
 Only James Allen will let you view ALL of their diamonds in high definition 360° videos in up to 40x magnification!

-Therefore I thinkt that James Allen is particularly the most convenient place place to look for eye clean diamonds within the SI1 and SI2 clarity range.
+Therefore, James Allen is the most convenient place place to look for eye clean diamonds within the SI1 and SI2 clarity range.

 As James Allen is processing hundreds of transactions every single day it must be assumed that the 0.9ct average diamond size is very accurate.

 By the way, if you want to see what a diamond with a certain carat size will actually look like you should definitely check out James Allen’s carat size simulator: